Canop/broot/website/docs/documentation/tricks.md

 Or if you realize you want to match `tOo` too, then you make it case insensitive by adding an i: `too/i`.

+## Run an script or program from broot

+If your system is normally configured, just doing `alt`-`enter` on an executable will close broot and executes the file.

 ## Open a directory in your default file explorer

 When a directory is selected, just do `:o` (with default command mappings).